Nodens Ictus: Known "bootleg" recordings

-Note: There are a collection of recordings circulating on the internet called "climbing trees and waterfalls" (CTAW), which many people erroneously believe to have been recorded by Nodens Ictus.
+Note: There is a collection of recordings circulating on the internet called "climbing trees and waterfalls" (CTAW), which many people erroneously believe to have been recorded by Nodens Ictus.
 The CTAW recordings were in fact created by a collection of musicians from the Stoke-on-Trent area in the UK.
 Details are sketchy but information on early copies of the CTAW recordings list the band members as Mark - Guitar & synth, Will - Drum programming, sampling & mixing and Lance - Sampling, Occasional vocals.
 Definitely nothing whatsoever to do with Nodens Ictus.